eclipse-keyple/keyple-website/content/docs-1.0/build-your-first-app/cpp-app.md

 {{% alert note %}}
-The demonstration application created for this quick start requires a Calypo PO (contactless smart card, mobile phone with contactless communication) and a Calypo Secure Access Module (SAM). {{% /alert %}}
+The demonstration application created for this quick start requires a Calypso PO (contactless smart card, mobile phone with contactless communication) and a Calypso Secure Access Module (SAM). {{% /alert %}}

 We will use three main components of Keyple:
 * [Keyple Core]({{< ref "/components-cpp-0.9/core/" >}})